oracle-livelabs/developer/dev-rel-rag-to-agents/quiz/quiz.md

 ## Introduction

-Test your knowledge of building a RAG and agentic!
+Test your knowledge of building a RAG app and agents!
 This quiz covers key concepts from the lab including Vector Search, embeddings, Python integration, and AI-powered recommendation systems.

 Estimated Time: 5 minutes